shangyuj/150/index.md

 ### *Finding and Evaluating Sources*
 #### 1. Compare the following two sources.
 Which do you think is a more reliable source?
 **American Academy of Pediatrics** [(Link)](https://www.aap.org/) vs. **American College of Pediatricians** [(Link)](https://acpeds.org/)
-- Compare their names, the design of their websites, the content on their websites.
+- Compare their names, the design of their websites, and the content on their websites.
-- Do a search of them.
+- Search their names on the Internet.
 Compare the results of the searches.

+Which source seems more reliable to you?
+Why?
-Which method above gives you the most straightforward, comprehensive understanding of these sources?
+Which evaluation method gave you the most straightforward, comprehensive overview of these sources?

 #### 2. In groups, find at least **two sources** that you could use for a paper on one of the following topics:
 - The effects of veganism on the environment